tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 **How to sound smart talking about Thunder** "ddc is so underrated."

-**What would success look like?** ddc becoming accurately rated by being the final all-TI attendee to earn an Aegis.
+**What would success look like?** Beyond ddc becoming accurately rated and the final all-TI attendee to earn an Aegis, a victory for their coach, the ever-lovable rOtK, would be something to celebrate for Eastern and Western Dota fans alike.

 # The Qualifiers